 These have been reported to occur in some gram-positive bacteria.
 Spinae are tubular pericellular, non-prosthecate rigid appendages made up of single protein moiety spinin.

-The function is to adjust cells to some environmental conditions as salinity, temperature, etc.
+The function is to adjust cells to some environmental conditions such as salinity, temperature, etc.